cliffordstevenson/project-manager/README.md

 ### User Story
 ```
 AS a user,
-I WANT to be able to view my projects and the status of projects of teammembers
+I WANT to be able to view my projects and the status of team
 SO THAT I have quick access to the information and that specific tasks can be logged per project.
 ```